Frequinzy/jabref/report.md

 - Understanding the related classes to the issue (45m)
 - Group types and how they are stored in file (40m)
 - Understanding how the metadata is stored, generated and structured (30m)
-- Figuring out how we would implement Smart Groups (1h)
+- Figuring out how we would implement Smart Groups (60m)
-- Understanding and learning the classes `DocumentBuilder` and `NodeList` (2h)
+- Understanding and learning the classes `DocumentBuilder` and `NodeList` (60m per class)

 Lotta
 - Understanding the related classes to the issue (45m)
 - Group types and how they are stored in file (40m)
 - Understanding how the metadata is stored, generated and structured (30m)
-- Figuring out how we would implement Smart Groups (1h)
+- Figuring out how we would implement Smart Groups (60m)
-- Understanding and learning the classes `DocumentBuilder` and `NodeList` (2h)
+- Understanding and learning the classes `DocumentBuilder` and `NodeList` (60m per class)

 Tianning